peartsj/startup/README.md

   Which is a DNS subdomain? c260.cs.byu.edu
   To point to another DNS record, you should use the following DNS record type: CNAME

+Simon Notes 3/22:
+- Node.js was super useful in providing a service backbone that I don't need to entirely understand
+- Express was also useful, and even though I don't entirely understand how it fits into the system
+- index.js was a good resource to look through to understand the functions that are provided through
+- app.use and app.listen can both definitely be used in my startup application